constructiverealities/cr-hypercube-evolution/README.md

 ## License

-The original designs of this machine are CC-BY, which is a beautiful license for this type of machine.
+The original designs of this machine are CC-BY, which is a beautiful license for this type of thing.
 We continue that here.